RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	elasticity	refers	to	the	ability	of	a	cloud	or application	environment	to	change	resources	as	demand	changes.
 An application	or	service	must	be	designed	in	such	a	way	to	allow	for easy	expansion	of	resources,	and	implemented	in	such	a	way	that programmatic	means	can	be	used	to	do	so.

-### [important] Question # 7 - Which	of	the	following	threat	types	is	mostly	likely	to	occur	as	a	result	ofan	organization	moving	from	a	traditional	data	center	to	a	cloud environment?
+### [important] Question # 7 - Which	of	the	following	threat	types	is	mostly	likely	to	occur	as	a	result	of an	organization	moving	from	a	traditional	data	center	to	a	cloud environment?
 A.	Insufficient	due	diligence
 B.	Data	breach
 C.	Insecure	APIs
 D.	System	vulnerabilities

 Answer: A.

 When	an	organization	is	considering	moving	its	systems	and applications	from	a	traditional	data	center	model	to	a	cloud environment,	it	must	evaluate	a	lot	of	variables	and	factors	to determine	if	the	move	to	a	cloud	system	is	appropriate	or	feasible.
 Without	proper	and	thorough	evaluation	of	its	systems,	designs,	and controls,	an	organization	may	unintentionally	expose	itself	to	more security	risk	and	vulnerabilities	by	moving	to	a	cloud	environment.